MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/deployment_files/application_install_files/postgres/readme.md

 For everything else it's fairly straight forward to change or tweak to your liking.

-I'd also recommend installing PgAdmin to manage your Postgres instance.
+I'd also recommend installing PgAdmin to manage your Postgres instance, *instructions pending*